 This will open a new window, where you can set the Bleed to 3 mm on all sides of the artwork.

 After pressing Ok, a red line around the artboard will indicate how far your graphical elements have to bleed over to reach a sufficient bleed of 3 mm.

 To show safety margins in Adobe Illustrator, you have to use the following work-around, as safety margins are not supported by default in Adobe Illustrator.
 First, select the “Rectangle Tool" and click anywhere on the screen.

 This opens a new window, where you can input the rectangle dimensions.
 Set the size of the rectangle to be 6 mm less wide, and 6 mm less high than the artwork, to ensure a safety margin of 3 mm on all pages.
 For example, if your business cards have a format of 90 mm x 55 mm, please set the rectangle size to 84 mm x 49 mm.

 Then, click OK to create the rectangle.
 Next, you should centre it on the artboard.
 For this, go to the Window > Align.

 In the upper right corner of this window, click on More Options and then select “Show Options”.

 Then, click on Align To: and select the option Align to Artboard.

-You can then easily align the rectangle to the centre of the artboard by clicking the “Horizontal Align Center” icon and the “Vertical Align Center” icon.
+You can then easily align the rectangle to the center of the artboard by clicking the “Horizontal Align Centers” icon and the “Vertical Align Centers” icon.

 While selecting the rectangle, right click anywhere on the screen and select ‘Make Guides’.